mas-bandwidth/gafferongames/content/post/reliability_ordering_and_congestion_avoidance_over_udp.md

 ## Introduction

-Hi, I'm [Glenn Fiedler](/about) and welcome to [**Networking for Game Programmers**](/categories/networking-for-game-programmers/).
+Hi, I'm [Glenn Fiedler](/about) and welcome to [**Networking for Game Programmers**](/categories/game-networking/).

-In the <a href="http://www.gafferongames.com/networking-for-game-programmers/virtual-connection-over-udp/">previous article</a>, we added our own concept of virtual connection on top of UDP.
+In the [previous article](/post/virtual_connection_over_udp/), we added our own concept of virtual connection on top of UDP.
 In this article we’re going to add reliability, ordering and congestion avoidance to our virtual UDP connection.

 ## The Problem with TCP